LukeBF/React-Resort-Web-App/notes.md

 - anytime you have children or grandchildren components that need to access the same state, you create the state at the App.js level

 #Using state in a functional based component
+#useState
 - traditionally, functional components could not create state, only class based components
 - by using the {useState} hook you can add state to functional components

+#useEffect
+- also a hook
+- allows you to communicate with API - send AJAX requests
+- used when you want something to happen as soon as the component is loaded

 #Hooks
 - returns an array with 2 values